Where did the expression ‘Goody Two-Shoes’ come from? Its history is, in part, a literary one…

 But it seems unclear exactly where the phrase originated.
 The 1765 nursery rhyme seems to have been – possibly – a neat kind of backformation, whereby a story was invented to account for the phrase.
 Or, perhaps, the story of the young orphan girl existed as an oral folk tale before it appeared in print.
 We cannot know for sure.
 So what do we know about the story itself?

 For many years after its publication, The Story of Little Goody Two-Shoes was regarded as a fine children’s story, and – given its length – has even been called the first children’s novel.
-In terms of plot the story is similar to the Cinderella fairy tale, which we’ve written about here.
+In terms of plot the story is similar to the Cinderella fairy tale.
 Margery, the ‘Goody Two-Shoes’ of the book’s title, is an orphan who is missing a shoe for most of the story.
 When she does acquire a second shoe, she goes about shouting, ‘Two shoes!
 Two shoes!’ until such smugness and shoe-waving renders her unbearable to everyone around her.
 The moral of the story: don’t gloat about your sudden good fortune, or your new shoe for that matter.
 Well, maybe – since the phrase was in use over a hundred years before in the Cotton rhyme, where the context suggests something akin to the modern meaning of the phrase.
 But maybe not, given the tendency for early children’s stories – especially before the fairy tales of the Brothers Grimm and the works of Lewis Carroll in the nineteenth century – to promote excessive virtue and goodness, almost to an unbearably sentimental degree.
 Virtue Rewarded, as the smash-hit novel of the mid-eighteenth century, Samuel Richardson’s Pamela, has it in that novel’s subtitle.
 It’s possible that original readers would have sympathised with poor Margery’s eventual good fortune.

 The outline of the story, therefore, certainly tallies with the modern meaning of the phrase – somebody excessively virtuous to the point of being annoying.